elearning-evolve/BigBlueButton-WordPress-Plugin/README.txt

 * Improvement.
 Security enhancement on room join page.
 * Improvement.
 Tested with WP version 5.8.2.
 * Improvement.
 Ability to copy shortcode from the Rooms listing page.
 * Improvement.
-Use HTTPS version of the test bigbluebutton endpoint
+Use HTTPS version for the test bigbluebutton endpoint

 = 3.0.0-beta.4 =
 * Bug.
 Fixed issue with plugin permission capability that prevented rooms to be accessed after upgrade.